habibmostafa/company-cost-calculator/StoryTracker.md

 Simple app that calculates the cost of a company by the salaries of its employees.
 Single page application form for inputting employee data and another form to get company cost of a selected company.

 ## Stories to be completed:
-* setup back end and configure graphql with mongo
+* configure graphql with mongo
 * create document and collection
 * create single page with text fields on the left and submit button
 * implement display on the right from database